tisanelabs/tisanedocs/tisane_embedded.md

 * _DbPath_ holds the path of the root folder containing the language models
 * _language_ contains the ISO code of the default language
 * _content_ holds the content to load at the Test Console startup
+* _lazy_loading_ determines whether the lazy loading mode is on.
+The language models are to be loaded fully when first accessed and the setting is _False_; if _True_, the lazy loading mode is on.
+The user cannot switch it off from the UI.
+* _trace_from_section_ contains the name of a section in the process where the tracer will start logging messages to the log file.
+* _log_name_ contains the name of the log file.
+If empty, the logging is turned off.
 * the rest of settings directly reference the attributes in the [Tisane settings](tisane_settings.md)